Interesting facts about Leopard’s mating

 With a direction in mind, we set off.
 I could sense the excitement of my guests build as we headed further into the bush.
 As we approached the general area, Vusi, my tracker, began scanning the ground for tracks or any sign to lead us closer.
 After half an hour of scanning and scouting, Vusi finally picked up on some of the tracks.
 We continued to follow them to see where they might lead us.
 After about an hour or so, we still had no visibility of the leopard.
 We agreed to go and stop for drinks and try again afterwards when it was a little bit cooler.
 I decided to attempt one last loop around a section of the bush where tracks went in but did not come out.

 As I rounded the corner, there stood a beautiful male leopard right next to the road.
-What a magnificient moment!
+What a magnificent moment!
 He slowly moved back into an open section of the bush.
 I followed him so my guests could get a few photos in before he decided to go deeper into the thicket.
 However, instead of moving further in, he lay down in the open with perfect photo opportunities.
 To our surprise, a female leopard made her appearance from behind us.
 She walked straight to the male.
 That’s when I knew it was about to happen.
 I told my guests: “keep your cameras ready or put it on video mode as this is going to be quick”.
 I barely finished speaking when this incredible sighting of leopards mating happened just a couple of meters away from us.

 Kapama leopards mating